 Do not use pimozide (Orap®) while you are taking this medicine.
 Do not use the oral liquid form of sertraline if you are also using disulfiram (Antabuse®).
 Using these medicines together can cause serious problems.

 Sertraline may cause a serious condition called serotonin syndrome if taken together with some medicines.
 Do not use sertraline with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), linezolid (Zyvox®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St John's wort, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
 Check with your doctor first before taking any other medicines with sertraline.

 For some children, teenagers, and young adults, this medicine can increase thoughts of suicide.
 Tell your doctor right away if you or your child start to feel more depressed and have thoughts about hurting yourselves.
 Report any unusual thoughts or behaviors that trouble you or your child, especially if they are new or get worse quickly.
 Make sure the doctor knows if you or your child have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you or your child have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let the doctor know if you, your child, or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

 Sertraline may increase your risk for bleeding problems.
 Make sure your doctor knows if you or your child are also using other medicines that thin the blood, such as aspirin, NSAID pain or arthritis medicines (eg, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).

 This medicine may cause hyponatremia (low sodium in the blood).
 This is more common in elderly patients, those who are taking diuretic medicines for high blood pressure, or those who have decreased amounts of fluid in the body due to severe diarrhea or vomiting.
-Stop taking this medicine and check with your doctor right away if you or your child have headache, trouble concentrating, memory problems, confusion, weakness, or unsteadiness.
+Check with your doctor right away if you or your child have headache, trouble concentrating, memory problems, confusion, weakness, or unsteadiness.